-ARTICLE 24 CORRECTIONS SUPERVISORS COMPETENCY SUPPLEMENT
+ARTICLE 24 CORRECTIONS COMPETENCY TRAINING

-- 1. The facility personnel in the Corrections classifications listed in Section 6, a, below, shall receive a special overtime premium of \$35 an hour, or their regular rate of pay, whichever is greater, for participation in competency training as specified below, not to exceed ten (10) hours per calendar quarter.
-Effective July, 2001, those facility personnel in the Corrections classifications listed in 6, b, below, shall receive a special overtime premium of \$27.50 an hour, or their regular rate of pay, whichever is greater, for participation in competency training as specified below, not to exceed ten (10) hours per calendar quarter.
-Effective July, 2002, those facility personnel in the Corrections classifications listed in Section 6, b, below shall receive \$30.00 an hour, or their regular rate of pay, whichever is greater, for participation in competency training as specified below, not to exceed ten (10) hours per calendar quarter. - 2.
-Such special overtime rate shall be earned by attendance at: training programs or sessions as may be conducted by the Corrections Department; by attending job-related conferences designated by the Department; by pursuing independent study of job-related materials approved or furnished by the Department; and by successfully participating in any curriculum as may be provided by the Department.
+1. Facility personnel in the Corrections classifications listed in Section 7 a, below, shall receive a special overtime premium of \$35 an hour, or their regular overtime rate of pay, whichever is greater, for participation in competency training as specified below, not to exceed ten (10) hours per calendar quarter.
+Facility personnel in the Corrections classifications listed in Section 7b below shall receive a special overtime premium of \$30.00 an hour or their regular overtime rate of pay, whichever is greater, for participation in competency training as specified below not to exceed ten (10) hours per calendar guarter.

+2. All other bargaining unit personnel shall be eligible to receive a special overtime premium of \$15 an hour, as outlined above, or their regular overtime rate of pay, whichever is greater.

+3. Such special overtime rate shall be earned by attendance at: training programs or sessions as may be conducted by the Corrections Department; by attending job-related conferences designated by the Department; by pursuing independent study of job-related materials approved or furnished by the Department; and by successfully participating in any curriculum as may be provided by the Department.
 The Department shall provide ten (10) hours of such training per calendar quarter which shall be scheduled outside of normally scheduled working hours and outside of any other normally required overtime work that may be required of employees in the listed classes.
-The Department may test employees as regards to the success of the training provided that such testing shall not adversely impact on eligibility for the compensation or that the results of the test adversely affect the employee's performance evaluation unless related to specific skills tests which are a requirement of the job such as air packs, CPR, etc.
+The Department may test employees as regards to the success of the training provided that such testing shall not adversely impact on eligibility for the compensation or that the results of the tests adversely affect the employee's performance evaluation unless related to specific skills tests which are a requirement of the job such as air packs, CPR, etc.